Is financial advice free?

 How financial advice works at Wesleyan Financial Services

-Our Financial Consultants can visit you at home or work, or speak to you via an online meeting.
+Our Specialist Financial Advisers can meet you online via video call or visit you at your home or work.
 They’ll assess your financial situation, goals and objectives, and recommend the right products and course of action for you.

 If you choose to invest or save money with Wesleyan as a result, a percentage of your investment will be taken as the advice charge.

 The advice fee can vary by product, but it’s typically 3%.
-If, for example, you invest £10,000 in a With Profits ISA via a Wesleyan Financial Services Consultant, £300 would be taken from that investment as the advice fee.
+If, for example, you invest £10,000 in a With Profits Stocks and Shares ISA via a Specialist Financial Adviser from Wesleyan Financial Services, £300 would be taken from that investment as the advice fee.